 Day Hikes in McKittrick Canyon

-- The Notch – difficult 9.9 mile round trip hike.
+- The Notch is a strenuous 9.9-mile round-trip hike.
 Plan on 5 to 6 hours.
-The trail goes through McKittrick Canyon and about half way up toward McKittrick Ridge.
+The trail goes through McKittrick Canyon and about halfway up toward McKittrick Ridge.

-- Permian Reef Trail – strenuous 8.4 mile round trip hike.
+- Permian Reef Trail is a strenuous 8.4-mile round-trip hike.
 Plan on 4 to 6 hours.
-This is a long climb up the north side of McKittrick Canyon to the top of Wilderness Ridge.
-You are rewarded with fantastic views of the horizon and down into the canyon.
+It is a long climb up the north side of McKittrick Canyon to the top of Wilderness Ridge.
+You get rewarded with fantastic views of the horizon and down into the canyon.

-- McKittrick Canyon Nature Trail – moderate 0.9 mile loop trail of loose rock.
+- McKittrick Canyon Nature Trail is a moderate 0.9-mile loop trail of loose rock.
 Plan on 1 hour.
 At the top, you will have a view down into McKittrick Canyon.

-- The Grotto and Hunter Line Shack – moderate 6.8 mile round trip hike.
+- The Grotto and Hunter Line Shack is a moderate 6.8-mile round-trip hike.
 Plan on 4 to 5 hours.
 There is a mild elevation gain.
-The Grotto is an exposed cave formation.
-The Hunter Line Shack is part of an old 1920s ranch operation.
+The Grotto is an exposed cave formation, while the Hunter Line Shack is part of an old 1920s ranch operation.
 Here you will find stone picnic tables.
-After seeing the cave features you can have lunch or a snack.
+After seeing the cave features, you can have lunch or a snack.

-- Pratt Cabin – moderate 4.8 mile round trip hike.
+- Pratt Cabin is a moderate 4.8-mile round-trip hike.
 Plan on 2 to 4 hours.
 The trail crosses a stream and eventually takes you to a cabin.
 Be sure to sit in a chair on the front porch and enjoy the fantastic view of the mountainous horizon.
 You earned it!

 Julie and I hiked to Pratt Cabin.
-This was a very nice hike.
-The view outside the cabin is amazing.
+It is a lovely hike yielding a fantastic view from the cabin.

 We still highly recommend this hike.
 The views at the cabin are worth it.

-Note that Frijole Ranch does not have its own visitor center.
+Note that Frijole Ranch does not have a visitor center.
 It is just down the road from Pine Springs.

 Day Hikes in Frijole Ranch

-- Smith Spring Trail Loop – moderate 2.3 mile round trip hike.
+- Smith Spring Trail Loop is a moderate 2.3-mile round-trip hike.
 Plan on 1 to 2 hours.
 The trail takes you to Smith Spring.
-Much of the park consists of dry desert or rugged mountain landscapes.
+Most park areas have desert or rugged mountain landscapes.
 Here you will find a beautiful pool of water surrounded by vegetation.
-It actually seems a bit odd, if not out of place.
+It seems odd, if not out of place.
 This location is a literal oasis for wildlife.

-- Manzanita Spring – easy 0.5 mile out and back trail.
-Plan on half hour to an hour.
-You will find a wide pool surrounded by tall grassy vegetation.
-This is a great location for potential bird and animal sightings.
+- Manzanita Spring is an easy 0.5-mile out-and-back trail.
+Plan on a half hour to an hour.
+You will find an expansive pool surrounded by tall grassy vegetation.
+It is an excellent location for potential bird and animal sightings.

-- Foothills Loop – moderate 4.5 mile round trip hike.
+- Foothills Loop is a moderate 4.5-mile round-trip hike.
 Plan on 2 to 5 hours.
-This hike is also listed under Pine Springs.
-There are actually two trailheads, one in each park district.
+This hike also has a trailhead in the Pine Springs district.

-Note, Dog Canyon is a two hour drive from Pine Springs.
-You need to be on the opposite side of the mountain range in order to access this area.
+Note Dog Canyon is a two-hour drive from Pine Springs.
+Accessing this area on the opposite side of the mountain range would be best.
 In full disclosure, we did not visit this section of the park.